petermlm/backup/README.md

 In the above example you have two directories in the home folder of someuser, one directory in /var/www, a local file and a local directory.

-By local, it's meant that the file/direcotry being mention is in the same directory has BackMeUp.
+By local, it's meant that the file/directory being mention is in the same directory has the BackUp script.

-Note that has of this version ~ can't be use to refer to the home directory.
+Note that has of this version, tiled (~) can't be use to refer to the home directory.

 The contents of the tar file will be the following.

     backup_2013_06_23.tar
-    |--bmu_files
+    |--bu_files
     |--Documents/
     |--Images/
     |--localfile